nickkeat/bbcradioart/README.md

     service file to start bbcradioart.py automatically at startup

-bbcradioart requires the python timezone pytz package:
+bbcradioart requires the python timezone pytz and socketIO_client packages:

-   sudo pip3 install pytz
+  sudo pip3 install pytz socketIO_client

 check that bbc_radio_art works:

   python3 bbc_radio_art.py

 # To install this program as a service:
 To install this program as a service: